albermakaryan/zemo/README.md

 # Screen & Webcam Recorder

-Desktop app to record screen and/or webcam as MP4, with a floating start/stop button and optional countdown.
+Desktop app to record screen and/or webcam as MP4, with a floating movable start/stop button and optional countdown.
+Includes an in-preview emotion detection overlay and per-recording emotion CSV export.

 ## Features